 The next part of the equation starts at home.
-Brush those chompers at least twice each day and floss regularly.
+Brush those chompers at least twice each day and use an interdental cleaner regularly.
 Try a toothpaste that fights cavities with a clinically proven fluoride formula for kids.
 Encourage healthy snacks, like fruits and vegetables, as opposed to sugar-filled alternatives.
-Helping your child develop good oral care habits early can lead to a lifelong routine as an adult.The following tips can help avoid any future incidents:
+Helping your child develop good oral care habits early can lead to a lifelong routine as an adult.

-- When you're venturing into situations that might trigger your child to misbehave, discuss this with him ahead of time so he knows what your expectations are.
+- When you're venturing into situations that might trigger your child to misbehave, discuss this with them ahead of time, so they know what your expectations are.

 Biting can result from the inability to communicate fully, so discover other methods to help your child express their emotions.
 Consulting a doctor or therapist is a good start if you're not sure about proper coping methods.
 Before long, your little ones will only be using their chompers for smiling and laughing.